Sonukr/react-gitbook/lectures/04-further-information/08-heroku.md

----
-title: Deploying a React app to Heroku
-type: lesson
-duration: "1:00"
-creator:
-    name: James Traver
-    company: Gogo
-    city: Chicago
-competencies: ES6, Fetch, React
----

 # Deploying a React App

-> Before moving forward, it is _strongly_ suggested that you have a working knowlegde of Git.
+> Before moving forward, it is _strongly_ suggested that you have a working knowledge of Git.
 Read the [Git basics](https://git-scm.com/book/en/v2/Getting-Started-Git-Basics) guide or [try Git](https://try.github.io/levels/1/challenges/1) if you have **no experience** with Git before moving forward.

 ## Objectives

 * Discover what Heroku is, why it is useful, and register an account
 * Install the Heroku Command Line Interface & use it (a Platform as a Service) to deploy a React application
 * Fine-tune your React application for the web

+## Why are we learning Heroku?

+We're using `create-react-app` to make our app, but that's local.
+Heroku's incredibly popular forWe can use Heroku to deploy a React application to the internet in under five minutes.
+Heroku also provides five free applications to every user.

 ## What is Heroku?